Ardvb/Pands-Iris-Project-2019/README.md

 ![image](https://user-images.githubusercontent.com/47186083/56310252-564b7680-6143-11e9-8ca4-2de350f58915.png)

 The total data set, consisting of 150 flowers is now displayed.
 I have cut the screenshot short to keep this readme compact.

-By reading the Iris data set Excel file into my program I am able to project in onto the screen using cmder.

 Now we can start looking into some of the more interesting features of the data set.
 By using the _.describe_ command, I can see lots of useful information, such as the mean, the standard deviation, the minimum and maximum etc.